Heshtin/Chess-Transformer/README.md

 these datapoints are added

 Note: for player moves, we choose 4 and -4 because a value of 4-5 will give a probability of about 0.6-0.75 when no other good moves are present which is high enough.
 However, it is not too high to the point where it would overshadow other potentially good moves.

+## Understanding castling and en passant
+Right now, the model only understands castling rights and en passant based on the input embedding bits designated for castling and en_passant.
+But since we are always telling the model in the input whether castling and en passant is possible or not.
+So the model never learns how to tell whether a position has castling rights or en_passant rights, since this is based on past moves.
+This means that the model cannot do implicit search since it cannot tell how moves it is calculating affects castling rights and en passant rights.

+Solution:
+The special embedding is duplicated and independently passed through other linear layers to output vectors that predict whether the castling and en passant rights for the next move are valid.
+The target vector is a vector of the same size as the embedding that is filled with 1s to represent the rights are still valid, or 0 to represent to rights are no longer valid.